 So far as we know, Colonel Heard kept his end of the bargain and delivered the letter to Wardie Dawson and, presumably Wardie in turn continued to enjoy the airships flying above his mother’s house in Okolona, the cornfield intact.
 In time, of course, the “War to End All Wars” ended and Payne Field closed.
 Today, nothing remains of Payne Field, with the exception of a hanger which was disassembled and sold to a company in nearby Tupelo.
 In 1934, the Gravlee Lumber Company (left) moved to Tupelo from Nettleton and took over the building and used the former hanger for storage.
 In 1945, Guy Justis Gravlee, Jr., returned from World War II to take over the family business.
 Interestingly, Gravlee was himself a decorated officer in the Army Air Corps, and was awarded the Distinguished Flying Cross for heroism and extraordinary achievement and the Air Medal with Nine Oak Leaf Clusters for service in Europe.
 After the war, he had a distinguished career with the Mississippi National Guard.
 In 1962, Gravlee was in command of the National Guards troops dispatched by President Kennedy in response to the rioting at Ole Miss* and commanded the National Guard activities following Hurricane Camille in 1969.
 No doubt, Gravlee, as an airman himself, appreciated the history of the former Payne Field hanger.
 Major General Gravlee died after a lengthy illness in December, 2010.

 After Payne Field closed, Colonel Jack Heard moved on to other fields of endeavor.
 After organizing the Flying Circus (the forerunner of the Thunderbirds) in 1919, Heard went back to the cavalry and then transitioned into mechanized cavalry, ultimately commanding the 5th Armored Division.
 A man of varied interests, including coin and stamp collecting, astronomy, rose culture, history and finance, he retired in 1946 as a Major General and died at Brooke Army Hospital in 1976.
 Back in Okolona, Wardie G. Dawson, the little boy who wrote the letter, died in 1961 at age 55 and is buried in Okolona’s Oddfellow Cemetery near one of his brothers, Jesse Howard, who served in WWI.
-Jesse also died in 1976, the same year as Gen. Heard.
+According to an obituary published at the time of his death, Ward Dawson "held various odd jobs and was widely known for his thoroughness in distributing advertising material.
+He was a big booster for Okolona and met visitors and newcomers with cheerful greetings and [a] cordial welcome."

 * One of the National Guardsmen dispatched to Ole Miss under Gravlee’s command was my father-in-law, Rayford Williams of New Albany, Mississippi.